-We continue to analyze potential risks associated with the LIBOR transition, including financial, operational, legal, tax, reputational and compliance risks.
-At this time we are unable to predict whether or when LIBOR will cease to be available or if Secured Overnight Financing Rate (SOFR) or any other alternative reference rate will become the benchmark to replace LIBOR.
-Because we engage in transactions involving financial instruments that reference LIBOR, these developments could have a material impact on the Association and our borrowers.
-Management has documented a LIBOR transition plan to address the phase out of LIBOR rates in the future, including any updates to processes and loan servicing technology.
+While our Association currently holds legacy LIBOR indexed loans in our participations purchased portfolio, we have adopted a transition plan to reduce LIBOR exposures and stop the inflow of new LIBOR volume.
+We have analyzed potential risks associated with the LIBOR transition, including financial, operational, legal, tax, reputational and compliance risks.
+Though we engage in transactions involving financial instruments that reference LIBOR, these developments did not have a material impact on the Association and our borrowers.
+Management has documented and worked through a LIBOR transition plan with our funding bank and service provider to address the phase out of LIBOR rates, including any updates to processes and loan servicing technology.